TSiu88/NumbersToWords/README.md

   - Input: "900"
   - Output: "Nine hundred"

+- _Spec: If the second place in a three places division is a zero and the third place isn't 0 the number words will follow the format first place number word followed by hundred followed by "and" followed by the third place word equivalent_

+  - Input: "901"
+  - Output: "Nine hundred and one"

 - _Spec: For every three places in a number the first digit number will be it's word equivalent followed by hundred.
 If the second digit is 2 or greater, the words following after hundred will be number as word + "ty" format.
 The third digit will be it's word equivalent._

   - Input: "526"
   - Output: "Five hundred twenty six"

 - _Spec: For every three places in a number the first digit number will be it's word equivalent followed by hundred.
-If the second digit is 2 or greater, the words following after hundred will be number as word + "ty" format.
-The third digit will be it's word equivalent._
+If the second digit is 1 and the third digit is 3 or more, the words following after hundred will be dicated by the third digit plus "teen"._

+  - Input: "516"
+  - Output: "Five hundred sixteen"

+- _Spec: For every three places in a number starting after the fourth digit from the right, the digit number will also add its group name (thousand, million, billion, trillion)._

-  - Input: "526"
+  - Input: "123456516"
-  - Output: "Five hundred twenty six"
+  - Output: "One hundred twenty three million four hundred fifty six thousand five hundred sixteen"

 ## Setup/Installation Requirements